How do you learn more about filmmaking?

 Vertigo was the first movie to use the dolly zoom.
 Hitchcock used the camera technique to recreate the disorientation experienced by the main character.
 The film is a master class in how to build tension.

-Martin Scorsese also lists Vertigo as one of his favorite films of all time.
+Martin Scorsese also lists Vertigo as one of his favorite films.

 2. Citizen Kane